BlueSkyDefender/Depth3D/ReadMeDepth3d.txt

 * Depth Map View 	[Off ▼]			Depth Map View.
 To see The Depth map.
 Use This to Work on your Own Depth Map for your game.
 * Far		       -[◄▪▪▪▪▪▪▪▪▪▪►]+		Default is "0.05" Far Depth Map Adjustment.
 This works on both [Custom Two ▼] and [Custom Two ▼]
 * Near		       -[◄▪▪▪▪▪▪▪▪▪▪►]+		Default is "1.25" Near Depth Map Adjustment.
 This works on both [Custom Two ▼] and [Custom Two ▼]
-* Custom Depth Map	[Custom Off  ▼]		Added, the Ablity to make your Own Depth Map.
+* Custom Depth Map	[Custom Off  ▼]		Added, the ablity to make your own Depth Map.
+* Alternate Render	[Off ▼]			Alternate Render Mode is a different way of warping the screen.
+Some Games may need this to be on to look better.
 * Eye Swap  	 	[Off ▼]  		Swap Left/Right to Right/Left and ViceVersa.

 Read Below Section